Causes of Infertility

 Assess Your Lifestyle

 Nobody said that reducing stress levels would be easy.
 However, tweaking your lifestyle can go a long way in managing your health.
 Stress doesn’t only play a role in hampering your fertility; it can also wreak havoc with your peace of mind, your physical wellbeing and your mental health.
-By evaluating your lifestyle, you may find ways to cut elements of stress out of your life.
+By evaluating your lifestyle, you may find ways to cut elements of the stress out of your life.
 If your job is demanding, ask yourself whether it is worth it.
 And if it isn’t, look at alternatives that may demand less of your time and energy.
 Reconsidering your career options may not always be practical, in which case you can frame your lifestyle to accommodate fewer stressful situations and more positive scenarios.
 Read on to know how.

 Make Behavioural Adjustments